EternityForest/KaithemAutomation/README.md

 There's a few optional dependancies though.
 Auto time synchronization and MDNS depends on netifaces, and sound requires mplayer, madplay, or sox, with all but mplayer not recommended.
 Pavillion-based net sync requires libnacl.

+### Extra Dependancy
+The latest version has libnacl as a required dependancy.
+It's easy to install "python3-libnacl" on Ubuntu, but the next version should have it as optional again for maximum portability.

 git clone or download somewhere and run `python3 kaithem/kaithem.py` You can also use python2 if you really want.